skiadas/HC26-Burchett-Matt-Senior-Project/docs/proposal.md

 - Don't want the social aspect of Strava as I won't have enough time to integrate and learn about how that works.
 - Good graphs and charts for running stats.

 [Strava](https://www.strava.com/dashboard) [3] is one of the most popular running tracker apps out there.
-I personally use this and really like it.
+According to [11], it states that strava is very good for tracking personal workouts and get valuable data about their fitness.
+However, this review makes no mention of tracking the mood or mental health of a person.
+I personally use Strava and really like it.
 This picture of the training calendar is one that I am certainly going to attempt to take inspiration from because of the simplicity while also displaying information.

 ![Strava](pictures/Strava_calendar.png)